 Fascination with Castles

-To satisfy my curiosity when I happened to visit the U.K., I visited a number of castles over a series of trips.
-This included the Tower of London (I always remember it as more of prison and less of a castle).
+To satisfy my curiosity, I visited a number of castles over a series of trips in Europe and elsewhere.
+This included the Tower of London (I always think of it more as a prison and less of a castle).
 Hampton Court (technically considered a palace).
 Edinburgh Castle (Oooh, it’s supposedly one of the most haunted castles in Scotland).

 I didn’t know if I would have the opportunity to visit again.
 So, I figured, “Why not?”